mahantaf/feature-interaction-detector/include/SymbolTable/README.md

 #  Symbol Table

 This class keeps the mapping of variables to its symbols.
-In addition in generates new symbols based on symbolic execution.
+In addition it generates new symbols based on symbolic execution.

 Main functions of this class are: